VIDA-NYU/UrbanMapper/docs/user-guide/overview.md

 Looking ahead, imagine a mixin connecting to a `data lake API`—pulling in data faster than `Auctus Search`, which depends on manual steps like `searching` and `selecting`.
 More mixins are in the works, so `UrbanMapper`’s toolkit will keep expanding!

-!!! tips "Modules vs. Mixins: What’s the Difference?"
+!!! tip "Modules vs. Mixins: What’s the Difference?"
       - **Modules** are `UrbanMapper`’s homegrown tools—the core pieces built from scratch to handle the essentials of urban analysis, like `loading` data, `filling gaps`, `filtering`, `enriching`, and `visualising`.
 They’re the foundation of what makes `UrbanMapper` unique and are designed to work seamlessly within its framework.
       - **Mixins**, by contrast, are enhancements powered by external libraries and APIs.
 They bring in outside tools—like `Skrub` for interactive visuals, `JupyterGIS` for collaborative mapping, or `Auctus` for dataset searches—to extend `UrbanMapper`’s capabilities.
 While modules are the heart of the system, mixins are optional add-ons that tap into existing solutions to tackle specific urban challenges.

 !!! important "How To Understand How To Use The `External Libraries` Supported?"
-    The user guides focusses primarily the `UrbanMapper` modules.
+    The user guides focuses primarily the `UrbanMapper` modules.
 For the external libraries, please refer to the `examples` folder in the `UrbanMapper` repository.
 They are shown in actions.

     [Open Examples :fontawesome-brands-python:](https://github.com/VIDA-NYU/UrbanMapper/tree/main/examples){ .md-button } [Open Examples Explainations :fontawesome-solid-compass:](../getting-started/examples.md){ .md-button }